kkovati/Circuit_Simulator/README.md

 Using GND signal (component) in not always necessary.
-If a junction is connected only to the 'neg' pins of sources, resistors and capacitors (and connected to at least to one source thorugh it's 'neg' pin), then it will remain at zero potential, thus becomes ground.
+If a junction is connected only to the 'neg' pins of sources, resistors and capacitors (and connected to at least to one source through its 'neg' pin), then it will remain at zero potential, thus becomes ground.

 ## Known errors: